williaz/Finance/FRM-handbook.md

 - as semiparametric.
 Extreme value theory (EVT) can be used to fit an analytical distribution, but just to the left tail.

+- Using CVAR as a risk measure is consistent with SSD, whereas VAR requires FSD, which is less realistic.
+- first-order stochastic dominance (FSD).
+- second-order stochastic dominance (SSD).
+- Basel yellow zone: ```[5, 9]```